LiliaMarusic/Project-Blinds/README.md

 -chromedriver
 GoogleChrome Version 67.0.3396.87 (Official Build) (64-bit)

-Also, I was able run my solution on command line as well.
+My solution can be run on command line as well.